 Blepharitis can often be managed by setting up a regular cleaning regime, although severe cases might need antibiotics to clear up any bacterial infection.
 Here’s our five step blepharitis routine:

 - Heat: place a hot compress or eye bag over your eyes for five minutes to warm the area

 - Massage: massage very gently around the eyelashes to dislodge crusts and unblock ducts

 - Clean: use a fresh, clean cotton bud dipped in diluted Balmonds Natural Shampoo & Body Wash (add a drop to a egg-cup of warm water) to clean the area around the eyelashes and eyelids

-- Soothe: apply Skin Salvation to protect and soothe irritation around your eyelids
+- Breathable barrier: apply Skin Salvation around your eyelids

 - Protect: massage a small amount of Balmonds Tea Tree Balm into your eyelashes (there’s good evidence to suggest that 5% tea tree ointment can prevent mites from breeding and aggravating blepharitis)

 As part of your daily cleansing routine, swap your foaming or scented make-up remover for an oil-based cleanser, like Balmonds Omega-Rich Cleansing Oil, which is much less likely to irritate your eyelids.